HSOFEUP/431homework/README.md

 The schedule is

 1. [Assignment 1](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-1.md) was due Friday 2017-09-15 at noon.

-    + A password-protected [PDF of the answer sketch for Assignment 1](https://github.com/THOMASELOVE/431homework/blob/master/HW1/431-sketch1-pw-2017.pdf) is now available.
-If you visit the link, download the PDF file (the file isn't actually invalid as Github suggests - it's merely password protected) to your computer.
-Then open it using the password mentioned in class.
-A small typo was corrected 2017-09-22.
-    + If you have a complaint about your grade, [read Section 13.1 of the Course Syllabus](https://thomaselove.github.io/431syllabus/general-course-policies.html) first.
-    + The [R Markdown file](https://github.com/THOMASELOVE/431homework/blob/master/HW1/431-sketch1-2017.Rmd) used to generate the answer sketch is also available.
-    + Go [here](https://github.com/THOMASELOVE/431homework/tree/master/HW1) for more information on grades and the grading rubric.
+[View the post-deadline materials](https://github.com/THOMASELOVE/431homework/tree/master/HW1), like the answer sketch, grades and rubric.

-2. [Assignment 2](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-2.md) will be due Friday 2017-09-22 at noon.
+2. [Assignment 2](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-2.md) was due Friday 2017-09-22 at noon.
+[View the post-deadline materials](https://github.com/THOMASELOVE/431homework/tree/master/HW2), which will eventually include the answer sketch, grades and rubric.

 3. [Assignment 3](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-3.md) will be due Friday 2017-09-29 at noon.
 4. [Assignment 4](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-4.md) will be due Friday 2017-10-20 at noon.
 5. Assignment 5 will be due Friday 2017-11-03 at noon.